roy-ganz/toql_guide/src/4-derive/6-joins.md

 A struct can refer to another struct.
 This is done with a SQL join.

 Joins are added to the SQL statement when
-- requested in the query, like so: `phone1_id`
+- they are requested in the query, like so: `phone1_id`.
-- or joins are preselected.
+- they are preselected.

 #### Join mapping example